Green bridges for animals in urban areas (Reviving natural path)

 Urban wildlife bridges help animals to cross roads highways and other barriers.
 It’s main purpose is to reduce road accidents, reconnect habitats and support biodiversity in those areas which is affected by human development.

-Yes, urban wildlife bridges can actually reduce vehicle collision with animals by providing them a safe pathway.
-They also helps in gene flow and allow species to repopulate then in fragmented habitats.
+Yes, urban wildlife bridges can actually reduce vehicle collisions with animals by providing them a safe pathway.
+They also help in gene flow and allow species to repopulate them in fragmented habitats.

-The cost varies becouse it depends on the size, location and design.
+The cost varies because it depends on the size, location, and design.
 But through a rough idea we can conclude that –

 • Small underpasses : $300,000 to $1 Million